DrHenrikPersson/imageJ_macros/README.md

 # imageJ_macros
 Miscellanous macros I use in my work.

+## applyAllThresholdMethods.ijm
+Apply all threshold methods to selected image to quickly check which is most suitable.
+Store results in labeled stack.
+Creates 5x4 montage.
+17 threshold methods available (2020-07-21)
+Runs on selected image.
+Needs to be 8, 16, or 32 bit.

 ## colorBlindnessMacro.ijm
 Apply color blindness simulation using built in FIJI function.
 Applies all color blindness simulation modes on selected image.